Success with Brassicas:

 So, if brassicas are so temperature-sensitive, is it even worthwhile to plant "summer brassicas"?

-No one can predict with total accuracy the pattern these variables will form in an upcoming season, but following a planting program and keeping a record of your outcome can help ensure a steadier supply across the growing seasons.
+No one can predict the weather of an upcoming season, but following a planting program and keeping a record of your outcome can help ensure a steadier supply across the growing seasons.

 "Heat-tolerant" varieties will do reasonably well in most places, unless heat and humidity are excessive.
 In addition to the varieties specifically called out in our planting programs, there are some other brassica types and varieties known for good summer performance.